liamhartley/cryptotradingbot/trading_strategies/poloniex_cmo_trading_strategy/README.md

 <a name="donations"></a>
 ## Donations

-If this project helped you learn Python or has helped you make some money then I would love any tips in Dogecoin!
+If this project helped you learn Python or has helped you make some money then I would love any tips in Bitcoin!

-**My wallet address is**: DS7JRhMmL9RdXruqz5ubDaR3R8SNtoUi6i
+**My wallet address is**: 36icgLxqAfFTuuruU7v1GQmFpUHjKnzJa8

 [Alternatively you can buy me a coffee!](https://www.buymeacoffee.com/liamhartley)